oceanprotocol-archive/OEPs/4/README.md

 contributors: Dimitri De Jonghe <dimi@oceanprotocol.com>
 ```

+# Keeper Architecture

 This document describes the Ocean Architecture.
-It focus in which are the main responsabilities, functions and components implementing the architecture.
+It focus in which are the main responsibilities, functions and components implementing the architecture.

 This specification is based on [Ocean Protocol technical whitepaper](https://github.com/oceanprotocol/whitepaper).